Orthogonality

 • If you walk 10 miles East, how much progress have you made in the Northerly direction?
 Zero.

 The two directions are completely independent.
 Your movement in one has no component, no "shadow," in the other.
+This is what a zero dot product signifies.
+The projection of one vector onto the other is zero.

 The Orthogonality Test